Page 12 – Was the Qur’an copied from the Bible?

 There is no archaeological evidence to support a global flood occurring at the time described in the Book of Genesis.
 The closest related event was uncovered in 1929 by archaeologist Sir Charles Leonard Woolley, who discovered evidence of a flood around 4000 B.C.
 In his book The Bible as History, Werner Keller writes, “A flood of the unimaginable extent described in the Bible remains, as of yet, ‘archaeologically undemonstrated’” (pp. 29-30).

-So how would the author of the Qur’an have avoided this mistake unless the revelation came from the initiator of the flood Himself?
+How could the author of the Qur’an have avoided this mistake, unless the revelation came directly from the one who started the flood?

 —————————————————————